kevoreilly/CAPEv2/docs/book/src/installation/guest/saving.rst

 Before doing this **make sure you rebooted it softly and that it's currently running, with CAPE's agent running and with Windows fully booted**.

-Now you can proceed saving the machine.
-The way to do it obviously depends on the virtualization software you decided to use.
+Now you can proceed with saving the machine.
+The way to do it depends on the virtualization software you decided to use.

 If you follow all the below steps properly, your virtual machine should be ready